-- Making nutritional changes such as restricting protein, cholesterol, salt, or potassium
+- Making nutritional changes such as limiting protein, cholesterol, salt, or potassium

-- Checking your weight daily to watch fluid levels
+- Checking weight daily to watch fluid levels

-- Following your care plan for diabetes or high blood pressure
+- Following a care plan for diabetes or high blood pressure

 Medicines help manage:

-- The balance of salt, minerals, and fluids in your body
+- The balance of salt, minerals, and fluids in the body

 - Blood pressure

-Your doctor may also change medicines you take if they harm your kidneys.
+The doctor may also change medicines if they harm a person's kidneys.

 Dialysis takes over the work of the kidneys.
-You may need it for a short time while they heal.
+It may be needed for a short time while a person heals.
 Some people need it for life.
 Others use it until a kidney transplant is ready.

 There are 2 main types: